keyboardturner/ArtifactWhispers/README.md

 ## Upcoming Features
 There are more features I would eventually like to add in, such as implementing older and current Legendaries with similar sounds, situational sound files and a better profile system / menu.
 I **can't** however work on other language versions, because I don't know any.
 If you would like to contribute a full new localised version for other clients, please contact me!
 Creating and obtaining the custom sound files from other clients will be difficult for me.
+--
+You can donate to me if you want [here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=JVKD48P6U3TLU&lc=US&item_name=Development%20and%20Maintenance%20of%20AddOns&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted) so I can continue making AddOns and have greater free time. :)